VEGALUISJ/Rent-A-Home--ZillowRentals-Clone/README.md

 # Rent-A-Home project cool features:

-Animated Button for mobile friendly (working on this still with issues) An API created from scratch
+Animated Button for mobile friendly (working on this still with issues).

+An API created from scratch.

-Node, Express and MongoDB in the backend
+Node, Express and MongoDB in the backend.

-Design made with Figma and minimalist
+Design made with Figma and minimalist.

 Filter made with Javassript to find appartments with your requirements.

-Singlepage divided in two Log-in and Sign up page Create user require special caracters and numbers to be successfully created. will bring favorite tabs to add my favorite appartments.
+Singlepage divided in two Log-in and Sign up page.

+Create user require special caracters and numbers to be successfully created.

+Will bring favorite tabs to add my favorite appartments.

 # Getting Started with Create React App